Large fire at city landfill under control, likely caused by lightning

 “We think lightning may have started the fire and it just smouldered overnight.”

-Initially, LFD HAZMAT environmental response crews monitored the site for air containments.
+Initially, London Fire Department HAZMAT environmental response crews monitored the site for air contaminants.

 “It's not really posing any real environmental hazard problems.
 There’s no fear from the smoke that was emitting from this fire earlier,” Fitzgerald confirmed.